vuejs/docs/src/guide/scaling-up/testing.md

 })
 ```

-As mentioned previously, unit testing is typically applied to self-contained business logic, classes, modules, or functions that do not involve UI rendering, network requests, or other environmental concerns.
+As mentioned previously, unit testing is typically applied to self-contained business logic, components, classes, modules, or functions that do not involve UI rendering, network requests, or other environmental concerns.

 These are typically plain JavaScript / TypeScript modules unrelated to Vue.
-In general, writing unit tests in Vue applications does not differ significantly from applications using other frameworks.
+In general, writing unit tests for business logic in Vue applications does not differ significantly from applications using other frameworks.

+There are two instances where you DO unit test Vue-specific features:

+1. Composables
+2. Components

+### Composables

 One category of functions specific to Vue applications are [Composables](/guide/reusability/composables.html), which may require special handling during tests.
 See [Testing Composables](#testing-composables) below for more details.

+### Components

+A component can be tested in two ways:

+1. Whitebox: Unit Testing

+Tests that are "Whitebox tests" are aware of the implementation details and dependencies of a component.
+Components be unit tested by using [`@vue/test-utils`'s](https://test-utils.vuejs.org) `shallowMount` command instead of the `mount` command.
+You can also make use of the `global.stubs` API.
+Please read the Vue Test Utils docs for some help on [how to decide](https://test-utils.vuejs.org/guide/advanced/stubs-shallow-mount.html#mount-shallow-and-stubs-which-one-and-when) if you want to Unit Test or Component Test your components.
+As stated above, unit tests may mock initial state and large parts of your application, when unit testing components, this includes 3rd party components, libraries, and all child components.

+2. Blackbox: Component Testing
+Tests that are "Blackbox tests" are unaware of the implementation details of a component.
+These tests do not mock anything.
+They render all child components and are considered more of an "integration test" in which Components are the Subject Under Test.
+We will cover this in the next section.

 ### Recommendation